wttech/CQ-Actions/README.md

 ## Purpose

-CQ-Actions is a mechanism serving as the underlying transport layer, which ensures that data is properly and safely transported from publishers instances to author instance and is processed on the second one.
+CQ Actions is a mechanism serving as the underlying transport layer, which ensures that data is properly and safely transported from publishers instances to author instance and is processed on the second one.

 ## Prerequisites